gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/how-to-calculate-pricing-gij-cloud.md

 ---

 title: How to Calculate Pricing
-description:
+description: Calculate Git Integration for Jira Cloud pricing using the Atlassian Cloud Pricing Calculator or Marketplace.
 taxonomy:
     category: git-integration-for-jira-cloud

 ---
-There are four (4) options for calculating Jira Cloud prices:
+Four options for calculating Jira Cloud prices:

 1. Use the [Atlassian Cloud Pricing Calculator](https://www.atlassian.com/software/pricing-calculator).
-First choose between **monthly/annual**, enter the **\# of seats** your Jira is licensed for, select **Apps**, select **Git Integration for Jira (Top Selling)** from the list of dropdowns.
+Select **monthly/annual**, enter the **number of seats** for your Jira license, click **Apps**, then select **Git Integration for Jira (Top Selling)** from the dropdown.

-2. See pricing details on the [Atlassian Marketplace: Git Integration for Jira](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=cloud&tab=pricing)
+2. View pricing details on the [Atlassian Marketplace: Git Integration for Jira](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=cloud&tab=pricing).

 3. Install the [Git Integration for Jira](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=cloud&tab=pricing) then go to `https://replace-with-your-Jira-Org-Name.atlassian.net/admin/billing/estimate`.
 The estimated monthly or annual price will be quoted.

 4. [Contact Atlassian](https://www.atlassian.com/company/contact/purchasing-licensing) to create a quote.
-You can expect an answer within a business day.
+Expect a response within one business day.

 <div class="bbb-callout bbb--info">
     <div class="irow">